amitmavgupta/azure-terraform/README.md

-This repo will discuss how to deploy Cilium in AKS clusters in
+This repo will discuss how to deploy Cilium on AKS clusters in
 * BYOCNI mode
 * Azure CNI powered by Cilium
 * Isovalent Enterprise for Cilium